Topic model: Topic models for context information

-Algorithms
+Methods

 In practice, researchers attempt to fit appropriate model parameters to the data corpus using one of several heuristics for maximum likelihood fit.
 A survey by D. Blei describes this suite of algorithms.
 Several groups of researchers starting with Papadimitriou et al. have attempted to design algorithms with provable guarantees.
 Assuming that the data were actually generated by the model in question, they try to design algorithms that probably find the model that was used to create the data.
 Techniques used here include singular value decomposition (SVD) and the method of moments.
 In 2012 an algorithm based upon non-negative matrix factorization (NMF) was introduced that also generalizes to topic models with correlations among topics.

-In 2017, neural network has been leveraged in topic modeling to make it faster in inference, which has been extended weakly supervised version.
+Since 2017, neural networks has been leveraged in topic modeling in order to improve the speed of inference, and leading to further advancements like vONTSS, which allows humans to incorporate domain knowledge via weakly supervised learning.

-In 2018 a new approach to topic models was proposed: it is based on stochastic block model.
+In 2018, a new approach to topic models was proposed based on the stochastic block model.

-Because of the recent development of LLM, topic modeling has leveraged LLM through contextual embedding and fine tuning.
+Topic modeling has leveraged LLMs through contextual embedding and fine tuning.

 Applications of topic models

-To quantitative biomedicine
+Quantitative biomedicine

-Topic models are being used also in other contexts.
-For examples uses of topic models in biology and bioinformatics research emerged.
-Recently topic models has been used to extract information from dataset of cancers' genomic samples.

-In this case topics are biological latent variables to be inferred.
+Topic models are also used in other contexts.
+For example, uses of topic models in biology and bioinformatics research have emerged.
+Recently, topic models have been used to extract information from a dataset of genomic samples of cancers.
+In this case, topics are biological latent variables to be inferred.

-To analysis of music and creativity
+Music and creativity

-Topic models can be used for analysis of continuous signals like music.
-For instance, they were used to quantify how musical styles change in time, and identify the influence of specific artists on later music creation.
+Topic models can be used for analysis of music.
+For instance, topic models were used to quantify how musical styles change in time, and identify the influence of specific artists on later music creation.